projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 .. _how-to-configure-a-communication-port:

-How to configure a communication port
+How to Configure a Communication Port
 =====================================

 To enable the communication port, configure ``vuart[1]`` in the two VMs that want to communicate.